MiniZinc/libminizinc/es/modelling2.rst

     single: comprehension
     single: comprehension; list

-  The generic form of a list comprehension is
+La forma genérica de una lista de comprensión es

   .. code-block:: minizincdef

     [ <expr> | <generator-exp> ]

-  The expression :mzndef:`<expr>` specifies how to construct elements in the output list from the elements generated by :mzndef:`<generator-exp>`.
-  The generator :mzndef:`<generator-exp>` consists of a comma separated sequence of generator expressions optionally followed by a Boolean expression.
-The two forms are
+La expresión :mzndef:`<expr>` especifica cómo construir elementos en la lista de salida a partir de los elementos generados por :mzndef:`<generator-exp>`.
+El generador :mzndef:`<generator-exp>` consiste en una secuencia separada por comas de expresiones generadoras opcionalmente, seguidas de una expresión booleana.
+Las dos formas son:

   .. code-block:: minizincdef

     <generator>, ..., <generator>
     <generator>, ..., <generator> where <bool-exp>

-  The optional :mzndef:`<bool-exp>` in the second form acts as a filter on the generator expression: only elements satisfying the Boolean expression are used to construct elements in the output list.
-A :index:`generator <comprehension; generator>` :mzndef:`<generator>` has the form
+El opcional :mzndef:`<bool-exp>` en la segunda forma actúa como un filtro en la expresión del generador.
+Solo los elementos que satisfacen la expresión booleana se usan para construir elementos en la lista de salida.
+Un :index:`generator <comprehension; generator>` :mzndef:`<generator>` tiene la forma:

   .. code-block:: minizincdef

     <identifier>, ..., <identifier> in <array-exp>

   Each identifier is an *iterator* which takes the values of the array expression in turn, with the last identifier varying most rapidly.

   The generators of a list comprehension and :mzndef:`<bool-exp>` usually do not involve decision variables.
 If they do involve decision variables then the list produced is a list of :mzndef:`var opt <T>` where :mzndef:`<T>` is the type of the :mzndef:`<expr>`.
 See the discussion of :index:`option types <option type>` in :ref:`sec-optiontypes` for more details.

   :index:`Set comprehensions <comprehension; set>` are almost identical to list comprehensions: the only difference is the use of ``{`` and ``}`` to enclose the expression rather than ``[`` and ``]``.
 The elements generated by a set comprehension must be :index:`fixed`, i.e. free of decision variables.
 Similarly the generators and optional :mzndef:`<bool-exp>` for set comprehensions must be fixed.

 .. index::
   single: forall

-Second, MiniZinc provides a number of built-in functions that take a one-dimensional array and aggregate the elements.
-Probably the most useful of these is :mzn:``forall``.
-This takes an array of Boolean expressions
-(that is, constraints) and returns a single Boolean expression which is the logical conjunction of the Boolean expressions in the array.
+Second, MiniZinc provides a number of built-in functions that take  one-dimensional array and aggregate the elements.
+Probably the most usefu of these is :mzn:``forall`` This takes an array of Boolean expression (that is, constraints) and returns a single Boolean expression which is th logical conjunction of the Boolean expressions in the array.

 For example, consider the expression